 What To Expect

 You enter the Pre-Health Professions Program as a first year student and can remain in the program for a maximum of four semesters (or until you reach 60 credits).
 During this time, you will work closely with a faculty advisor to better understand your interests and academic strengths.
 You will also have the opportunity to strategically sample courses as well as meet faculty and fellow students in different departments.
 This will help with making your decision.
-The Program Coordinator, as well as a team of faculty advisors, will be there to help you every step along the way in making decisions about courses and future career path.
+The Program Director, as well as a team of faculty advisors, will be there to help you every step along the way in making decisions about courses and future career path.

 Our students express interest in a range of careers!